tarunmt99/Rasa_chatbot/README.md

 Deployment (Optional): Deploy the model on Slack.
 You can create a new workspace or deploy it on an existing workspace (if you already use Slack).

-You’ll be evaluated on the following submission:

-Submit the entire folder of your chatbot code as a zip file: It should have all the data files, python files with codes, your saved models etc. The model should run on our CLI without any modifications.
-Your model will be evaluated on some test cases, similar to the ones shared with you.

-Note:  Your chatbot will be evaluated through Command Prompt Line, not through Slack or any other channel.
-Also, ensure that you are mentioning all the updated versions used for your Chatbot project in a Read Me Text File as part of the Final Submission Folder.